kareltucek/firmware/doc-dev/user-guide.md

 4) If you encounter a bug, let me know.
 There are lots of features and quite few users around this codebase - if you do not report problems you find, chances are that no one else will (since most likely no one else has noticed).

+### Known software oddities

+- Karabiner Elements does weird things in combination with UHK.
+Fix: disable Karabiner elements.

+- Some software receives input in wrong order when the input is too fast.
+E.g., shift+9 sometimes produces `(`, sometimes `9`.
+Fix: `set keystrokeDelay 10`.

+- Mac ignores short caps-lock taps.
+Fix: add manual delay of 400 ms or so.

+- Games sample input instead of processing press and release events in order.
+As a result, primary actions of secondary role keys (e.g., secondary role escape on the UHK mouse key), or any macro taps get ignored.
+Fix: add manual ~50 ms delays; program secondary roles via macros.

+- Shift in shift+click often gets ignored.
+(Encountered under Windows.)
+This is because mouse click and shift are communicated over different usb interfaces, and therefore tend to arrive in wrong order.
+Fix: `set keystrokeDelay 10`.

+- RDP sessions ignore modifiers.
+Fix: `set keystrokeDelay 10`.

+- Linux ignores mouse releases shorter than ~20ms, which is a trouble for touchpad's doubletap-to-drag gesture.
+UHK firmware fixes this by inserting manual delays of 20ms.

+- Some software gets confused by horizontal scrolling.
+(Encountered under Windows.)
+Fix: make sure your scrollAxisLock is enabled (`set module.MODULEID.scrollAxisLock 1`), maybe fine tune its settings, and make sure you scroll along vertical axis of the module in question.

 ## Examples

 Every nonempty line is considered as one command.
 Empty line, or commented line too.
 Empty lines are skipped.
 Exception is empty command action, which counts for one command.